Let's face it, removing a SIM card from your iPhone can be tricky. It can be especially finicky if you've lost your SIM eject tool.

 What if your iPhone's SIM number was completely digital?
 What if you could download data plans instead of swapping cards?

 eSIM stands for an "embedded" SIM card.
 On iPhone, your eSIM is built into your device.
 Instead of swapping cards for data functionality, your phone has that power embedded into it.

 If your iPhone is also network unlocked, you're free to visit the Airalo app store and download any data pack you want!
 No more finding SIM vendors in new counties and managing multiple cards.

-Simply put, instead of the 7 steps I mentioned for a traditional SIM, removing an eSIM is way simpler by:
+Simply put, instead of the seven steps I mentioned for a traditional SIM, removing an eSIM is way simpler:

-We're constantly expanding our list of compatible devices, and that full list can be found here.
+We're constantly expanding our list of compatible devices.
 This list includes Apple, Android, and other third-party devices.
 As of writing this in November 2021, the following Apple devices are eSIM compatible for most regions: